danielbodnar/awesome-stars/README.md

 - [arifszn/gitprofile](https://github.com/arifszn/gitprofile) - 🚀 Create and deploy a dynamic portfolio by just providing your GitHub username.
 - [elangosundar/awesome-README-templates](https://github.com/elangosundar/awesome-README-templates) - A collection of awesome readme templates to display on your github profile.
 - [ghostfolio/ghostfolio](https://github.com/ghostfolio/ghostfolio) - Open Source Wealth Management Software.
 Angular + NestJS + Prisma + Nx + TypeScript 🤍
-- [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝
+- [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile which updates in real time
 - [kormyen/memex](https://github.com/kormyen/memex) - Simple bookmarks and notes
 - [Evavic44/portfolio-ideas](https://github.com/Evavic44/portfolio-ideas) - A curation of awesome portfolio website ideas for developers and designers to draw inspiration from.
 Raise a pull request to add more. 💜
 - [codewithsadee/vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) - vCard is a fully responsive personal portfolio website, responsive for all devices.